DFE-Digital/bat-design-history/app/posts/claim-funding-for-mentors/2024-04-02-showing-submitted-claims-in-support.md

 We show a list of checkboxes containing the available claim statuses.

-We do not include any claims that have the ‘Draft’ status to avoid errors.
+To avoid errors, we do not include claims with the ‘Draft’ status.

 #### Schools filter

-The schools filter only shows schools that have submitted claims.
+The schools’ filter only shows schools that have submitted claims.

-If there are more than 15 schools, a scrollable region is created and JavaScript is used to add a search box.
+If there are more than 15 schools, a scrollable region is created, and JavaScript is used to add a search box.
 Typing in the search box updates the list below it with schools matching the search term.
 If there are no matches, the list is empty.

-If JavaScript is unavailable, the schools are still contained within the scrollable region but the search box is no longer shown.
+If JavaScript is unavailable, the schools remain within the scrollable region, but the search box is no longer shown.

 The scrollable region is indicated by a cut-off mid-way through a checkbox, a bottom border and custom styles to display a scrollbar.